 I ordered my car back in 2013 and took delivery exactly 1 year after I put my deposit down.
-When I drove it out of the show room I wondered why I had spent all that money without a test drive!
-The steering was nearly impossible to manage on anything but a perfectly smooth road and the exhaust drone and tone was diabolical!!
+When I drove it out of the showroom I wondered why I had spent all that money without a test drive!
+The steering was nearly impossible to manage on anything but a perfectly smooth road and the exhaust drone and tone were diabolical!!
 To add insult to injury I paid extra for the exhaust.
-In my opinion the standard 4C is deeply flawed and no doubt why so many are on the market and not selling as prospective customers can now test drive them.
-I recognise some may like that adenolin rush trying to keep the car on the road, but not me!!
-However I can't see why anyone thinks the race exhaust is fit for purpose!
+In my opinion, the standard 4C is deeply flawed and no doubt why so many are on the market and not selling as prospective customers can now test drive them.
+I recognise some may like that adrenalin rush trying to keep the car on the road, but not me!!
+However, I can't see why anyone thinks the race exhaust is fit for purpose!

 The pit stop programme helped the car to stay in a straight line when braking hard but still left the very twitchy, mind of its own steering and of course did nothing for the exhaust.

-I whole heartedly recommend every 4C owner to take a visit to Alfa work shop in Royston and see for themselves how their car can be transformed into real super car.
+I wholeheartedly recommend every 4C owner to take a visit to the Alfa workshop in Royston and see for themselves how their car can be transformed into a real supercar.

 Chris Rees, Journalist, 16th November 2015, UK